About the Brexit Project

 Who should apply?

-Nationals of the following countries should apply:
+Nationals of the following countries who are living in the UK should apply:

 • Nationals of the 27 EU countries (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden),